 While both models have side tables, only the left side table of the Spirit II E-210 folds down.
 However, both side tables are fitted with hooks where you can hang your cooking accessories.

 Another area that was re-designed is the fuel tank cabinet.
 The new Spirit II model features an open cart design as opposed to the closed cabinet we saw in the original E-210 model.
 This upgrade provides easier access to the tank but puts it open on display.

-Plus the two thick legs makes it even more suitable for outdoor grilling than the previous version.
-They provide the much-needed stability in the uneven outdoor terrain which can be a bit difficult to attain with the Spirit I model due to it’s swiveling small wheels.
+Plus the two thick legs make it even more suitable for outdoor grilling than the previous version.
+They provide the much-needed stability in the uneven outdoor terrain which can be a bit difficult to attain with the Spirit I model due to its swiveling small wheels.

 Besides, it comes in different colors to suit any outdoor décor unlike the standard black color of the Spirit I. Generally; there’s a significant change in the design, and the Spirit II E-210 seems more fine-tuned for outdoor grilling than the old model.

-The GS4 grilling system comprises of burners, flavored bars, grease management system and an Infinity ignition.
+The GS4 grilling system comprises burners, flavored bars, a grease management system, and an Infinity ignition.
 The system uses two burners just like in the Spirit I model both of which can output 26,500 BTU per hour which is the same power as the Spirit I.